We're excited to offer NEW housing options for 2nd year & above students.

 It's time to have your own room!
 With campus views and twice as much space, the 8th floor of Coronado is now only single rooms with suite-style bathrooms.
 Choose your room before mid-May (when new incoming students can pick a Coronado single) and tell a friend to do the same!

 Located in the center of campus Pima Lodge is the new dorm for returning students!
 Pima Lodge offers returning students suite-style dorms with some single rooms having full sized beds and a proposed lower rate.
-In addition to a new kitchen on the top floor of the building, the community kitchen is being renovated and refreshed.
-This community is currently full, but keep checking for openings!
+In addition to a new kitchen on the top floor of the building, the community kitchen is renovated and refreshed.

 Build Your Community